Flexible working and the right to request

 Even if your employer refuses your request for a permitted reason, you may still be able to challenge their refusal if the Equality Act 2010 applies.

 The permitted reasons are quite broad, and unfortunately it is generally fairly easy for an employer to rely on one or more of these reasons when rejecting an application.
-In considering whether not the reason for refusal correctly falls within one of more of the permitted reasons, the Tribunal’s role under the Flexible Working Regulations is limited to checking that your employer has followed the correct procedure.
+In considering whether not the reason for refusal correctly falls within one of more of the permitted reasons, the Tribunal’s role under the Flexible Working Regulations is limited to checking that your employer has followed the correct procedure and based their decision on correct facts.
 They do not have the power to really scrutinise your employer’s decision.

 However, employers must also comply with the Equality Act 2010 (if it applies) when dealing with flexible working requests.
 This means for example, that if you are making the request due to childcare or caring responsibilities or a disability, your employer must ensure that in refusing your request, they are not discriminating against you on the basis of your sex or disability.
 This applies to all flexible working requests, irrespective of whether you are making a statutory or non-statutory request.